pingcap/docs/check-before-deployment.md

 This document describes the environment check operations before deploying TiDB.
 The following steps are ordered by priorities.

-## Mount the data disk ext4 filesystem with options on the target machines that deploy TiKV
+## Mount the data disk ext4 filesystem with options on the Target Machines that deploy TiKV

 For production deployments, it is recommended to use NVMe SSD of EXT4 filesystem to store TiKV data.
 This configuration is the best practice, whose reliability, security, and stability have been proven in a large number of online scenarios.

-Log in to the target machines using the `root` user account.
+Log in to the Target Machines using the `root` user account.

 Format your data disks to the ext4 filesystem and add the `nodelalloc` and `noatime` mount options to the filesystem.
 It is required to add the `nodelalloc` option, or else the TiUP deployment cannot pass the precheck.
 The `noatime` option is optional.